must1/BookRental/README.md

 Application contains:
 - managing accounts (CRUD)
 - managing books (CRUD)
-- 4 options of finding books
+- 4 options of finding books + finding the latest 3 books
 - renting/returning books
+- penalty system - 1 minute is free, next minutes are paid.
+1min = 1$

 ### Technologies that have been used: